sparkflows/sparkflows-docs/docs/user-guide/generative-ai/gen-ai-processors.rst

    * - Title
      - Description
+   * - Create Faiss Embeddings
+     - It creates embeddings (Vector DB) from the content of a file.
+GAI (Generative AI) Platform can use these embeddings to implement chatbots.

-   * - Hugging Face Sentiment Analysis
+   * - Hugging Face Custom Category Sentiment Analysis
+     - It performs Sentiment Analysis with Custom Category using models hosted in Hugging Face repository.

+   * - Hugging Face Grammatical Correctness
-     - This node classifies the classes in this task as either “acceptable” or “unacceptable”.
+     - This node checks the Grammatical Correctness of the selected column using models hosted in Hugging Face repository.

    * - Hugging Face Natural Language Inference
-     - This node performs the following.
-Given a pair of sentences - a premise and a hypothesis, the aim is to determine whether the hypothesis is true (entailment), false (contradiction), or undetermined (neutral) based on the premise.
+     - This node evaluates hypothesis based on a given pair of sentences - a premise and a hypothesis, the aim is to determine whether the hypothesis is true (entailment), false (contradiction), or undetermined (neutral) based on the premise.

    * - Hugging Face Question Natural Language Inference
      - QNLI node performs the task of determining if the answer to a certain question can be found in a given document.
 If the answer can be found the label is “entailment”.
-If the answer cannot be found the label is “not entailment".
+If the answer cannot be found the label is “not entailment”.

-   * - Hugging Face Grammatical Correctness
+   * - Hugging Face Sentiment Analysis
-     - This node infers the Sentiment of the text using the model chosen.
-The model returns the label with the score.
+     - This node performs Sentiment Analysis using the Hugging Face models.
+This node classifies the classes in this task as either “acceptable” or “unacceptable”.

+   * - Hugging Face Summarization
+     - This node summarizes input data create from a file or a text.

+   * - Hugging Face Tone Analysis
+     - This node performs Tone Analysis using the Hugging Face models.
+It outputs tone of a sentence in the input file.

+   * - Natural Language Query
+     - This node processes a query submitted in natural language against a database using a LLM model.

 Hugging Face Sentiment Analysis